-Smoking cessation level 3 patient group direction - there is a need for those pharmacies that provide the level 3 service to also provide this service no later than 12 months after the product becomes available.
-Should that not happen then, 12 months after the product becomes available, there will be a future need for this service to be provided at ten locations spread evenly throughout the locality, in areas of greater population density.
+Smoking cessation level 3 patient group direction - there is a need for all pharmacies to provide this service by 1 April 2022.
+Should that not happen then, from 1 April 2022, there will be a future need for this service to be provided at 15 locations spread evenly throughout the locality, in areas of greater population density.